 Marketing.
 Our marketing strategy consists of both national and local components.
 Our domestic national strategy includes national advertising on television and via the internet.
 Seven national television campaigns aired in 2006.
 Our local restaurant-level marketing programs target consumers within the delivery area of each restaurant, extensively using print materials including targeted direct mail and store-to-door couponing.
 Local marketing efforts also include a variety of community-oriented activities within schools, sports venues and other organizations.
 Local marketing efforts are supplemented with radio and television advertising, produced both locally and on a national basis.
 Additionally, we have developed joint cross-marketing plans with certain third-party companies.
-For example, we entered into a five-year marketing and partnership agreement with Six Flags theme parks, which provides for cross-marketing activities.
-We will continue to explore additional cross-marketing opportunities with third-party companies.
-In the international markets, our marketing strategy consists of targeting customers who live or work within a small radius of a Papa John's restaurant.
-Certain markets can effectively use television and radio as part of their marketing strategies.
+For example, we entered into a five-year marketing and partnership agreement with Six Flags theme parks, which provides for cross-marketing strategy consists of targeting customers who live or work within a small radius of a Papa John's restaurant.
+Certain markets, our marketing strategies.
 The majority of the marketing efforts include using print materials such as flyers, newspaper inserts and in-store marketing materials.
 Local marketing efforts such as sponsoring or participating in community events, sporting events and school programs are also used to build customer awareness.

 Franchise System.
 We are committed to maintaining and developing a strong franchise system by attracting experienced operators, partnering with them to expand and grow their business and monitoring their compliance with our high standards.
 We seek to attract franchisees with experience in restaurant or retail operations and with the financial resources and management capability to open single or multiple locations.
 To ensure consistent food quality, each domestic franchisee is required to purchase dough and seasoned sauce from our QC Centers and to purchase all other supplies from our QC Centers or approved suppliers.
 QC Centers outside the U.S. or in remote areas may be operated by franchisees pursuant to license agreements or by other third parties.
 We devote significant resources to provide Papa John's franchisees with assistance in restaurant operations, management training, team member training, marketing, site selection and restaurant design.
-We also provide significant assistance to licensed international QC Centers in sourcing high-quality suppliers located in-country or regional suppliers to the extent possible.
+We also provide significant assistance to licensed international QC Centers in sourcing high-quality suppliers located incountry or regional suppliers to the extent possible.